GSTT-CSC/gstt-csc.github.io/_pages/getinvolved.md

 - University talks with students interested in the STP programme and gaining work experience with clinical scientific computing, medical physics and/or bioinformatics before submitting their applications
 - Sixth form college talks with students interested in a career in healthcare sciences

-### OnBoarding for new starters

-Following the link for an overview of your first weeks' tasks: [Onboarding](handbook/onboarding.html)